aerohit/site_old/education/index.markdown

 I was also a **research assistant** for a couple of months in the CFD lab, during which I continued work on the masters thesis.

-- Scaled and did speed-up studies for the parallel application developed in my Master`s thesis.
+- Scaled and did speed-up studies for the parallel application developed in my Master's thesis.
 - Tweaked the application to adaptively determine the most optimal use of resources, memory and processors, and allocate them dynamically based on speed-up analysis.